-ICU IT Services aims to create the next generation of Enterprise IT by developing innovative solutions and services that break new ground and provide game-changing benefits to clients.
+ICU IT Services aims to create the next generation of enterprise IT by developing innovative solutions and services that break new ground and provide game-changing benefits to clients.

 Business challenge story

-Built on entrepreneurial spirit, ICU IT Services knows better than most the benefits and risks of innovation.
+Built on entrepreneurial spirit, ICU IT Services knows the benefits and risks of innovation better than most.
 In the competitive managed services industry, however, having the courage to lead the way can be a lucrative strategy.

 To do so, ICU IT Services needed to offer a new entry-point to enterprise servers that clients would not be able to resist.
 Recognizing the growing popularity of open-source technology, the company saw an opportunity to tap into a new part of the marketplace.

-Breaking new groundICU IT Services seized the opportunity to become the first company in the BeNeLux region to deploy an IBM LinuxONE Rockhopper™ system.
-Combining the best of enterprise Linux and open source technologies, the solution offers an ideal foundation for the company to broaden its service portfolio.
+ICU IT Services seized the opportunity to become the first company in the BeNeLux region to deploy an IBM LinuxONE Rockhopper system.
+Combining the best of enterprise Linux and open-source technologies, the solution offers an ideal foundation for the company to broaden its service portfolio.

 “We were an early adopter of Linux in the enterprise world ten years ago when we started using Enterprise Linux as a basis for our solutions.
-We had already made our move into the Linux world when IBM approached us and suggested the LinuxONE Rockhopper.
-We soon saw the potential,” says Ron Eland.
+We had already made our move into the Linux world when IBM approached us, so when they suggested the LinuxONE Rockhopper, we immediately saw the potential,” says Ron Eland.
 “The LinuxONE Rockhopper represents the next generation in enterprise IT design, aligning perfectly with our strategy for the future.
-Offering a host of capabilities within a single, scalable platform, LinuxONE gives us everything we need within a single package to develop solutions that match up with specific client needs.
+Offering a host of capabilities within a single, scalable, secure and ultra-reliable platform, LinuxONE gives us everything we require to develop solutions that match up with specific client needs.
 Having used the platform for some time, we’re convinced that LinuxONE is a wonderful piece of technical engineering and a solid investment for large enterprises.”

-Unleashing efficiencyICU IT Services is able to host hundreds of virtual Linux servers on the LinuxONE Rockhopper, offering the company savings on management time and effort, complexity and licensing costs.
+ICU IT Services is able to host hundreds of virtual Linux servers on the LinuxONE Rockhopper, offering the company savings on management time and effort, complexity and licensing costs.
 By passing these efficiencies onto clients, the company can deliver dramatic cost reductions to them.

 Ron Eland concludes: “By becoming the first in BeNeLux to deploy the IBM LinuxONE Rockhopper, we have seized priceless first-mover advantage over our competitors.
 IBM is reinventing the enterprise server for the current generation, retaining the performance and scalability that make it hard to beat, but combining it with the flexibility of open-source technologies.
 As result, we can appeal to new corners of the market with an offering that is hard to turn down.
 With the LinuxONE Rockhopper, we feel that the possibilities are endless.”